JYNgithub/JYNgithub/README.md

 About me:
 - Experienced in Python and SQL across Linux-based systems
-- Homelabber with hands-on experience managing self-hosted services
+- Owns a homelab with hands-on experience managing self-hosted services
+- Interested in data privacy and security